decentology/dappstarter-core/README.md

 * [Ganache v2.0.0](https://truffleframework.com/ganache) - for Ethereum
 * [Solidity v0.5.11](https://www.npmjs.com/package/solc) - for Ethereum, Klaytn, Harmony

-# Installation

-Using a terminal (or command prompt), change to the folder containing the project files and type: `npm install`

-# Configuration

 ## Ganache Settings (for Ethereum only; skip for other blockchains)

-Launch the Ganache GUI and create a new workspace with the following settings:
+Download and install the Ganache GUI, then create a new workspace with the following settings:
-- Workspace Name: *my-dapp*
+- Workspace Name: *dapp-starter*
 - Port Number: *7545*
 - Network ID: *5777*
-- Mnemonic: *depth grow catalog fitness vocal bulb coin toss harsh twenty mistake upon*
+- Mnemonic: Copy the text (12 words) between the single quotes on line 4 of ./truffle-config.js

+# Installation

+Using a terminal (or command prompt), change to the folder containing the project files and type: `npm start` This will fetch all required dependencies, compile and then deploy the contract.
+If you encounter any problems at this step, visit [https://support.trycrypto.com](https://support.trycrypto.com) for help.

+# Configuration

 ## Test Configuration